-70% of young people surveyed did not realise vaping is harmful and has been linked to at least 60 deaths.
-Portrayed as cool, youths vape without knowing the dangers.
-Here’s 8 reasons you shouldn’t give vaping a go.
+Thinking that it is cool and safe, many youths vape without knowing the dangers.
+Here’s 8 reasons why you shouldn’t give vaping a go.

-In 2019, a Health Promotion Board (HPB) survey with 600 respondents found that almost 7 in 10 young people didn’t know that e-cigarettes contained harmful chemicals[i][ii].
-E-cigarettes have many names and are also known as e-cigs, vapes, or Electronic Nicotine Delivery Systems (ENDs).
+Electronic-cigarettes have many names and are also known as e-cigarettes, vapes, or Electronic Nicotine Delivery Systems (ENDs).

-Maybe, like 70% of the respondents in the survey, you do not realise that e-cigarettes are harmful.
-In fact, you’re curious about vaping.
-You've seen videos of people doing vape tricks on YouTube or Instagram and think it looks really fun.
+Maybe, you're curious about vaping.
+You've seen videos of people doing vape tricks on Tiktok or Instagram and think it looks really fun.

 Stop.
 It's about time we got real about vaping.
 Here are 8 reasons why vaping is a bad idea.

-As of 4 Feb 2020, vaping has been linked to at least 64 deaths and over 2750 cases of respiratory illnesses in the United States .[iii]
+As of 18 Feb 2020, vaping has been linked to 68 deaths and over 2807 cases of lung injury related to vaping in the United States .
 The Centers for Disease Control and Prevention (CDC) in the US has called this outbreak EVALI, or E-cigarette or Vaping product use-Associated Lung Injury.
-EVALI started as early as June 2019; and the youngest fatality, on 9 January 2020, was a 15 year-old in Texas in the US[iv].

-While scientists and doctors are still investigating the exact causes, the CDC has identified vitamin E acetate, an additive, as a “chemical of concern”.
+The CDC has identified vitamin E acetate, an additive in some THC-containing e-cigarettes, is strongly linked to the lung injury outbreak.
 Vitamin E is usually not harmful when ingested or applied to the skin; however, the oil could cause respiratory issues when inhaled.

-If you see “food safe" compounds in the vapes,[ix][x] you might mistakenly believe that the products are safe for use.
+Lastly, certain compounds in vapes might be highlighted to be "food safe" compounds], this may mislead individuals to mistakenly believe that the products are safe for use.
 However, "food safe" simply means these compounds are safe for consumption – not inhalation.
 The vaping process heats and vapourises these compounds, which can turn them from "safe" into something dangerous.